icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [A Language for Counterfactual Generative Models](http://proceedings.mlr.press/v139/tavares21a.html) - ***ICML'21***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=2067748786482591497)]. [[Project](https://github.com/zenna/Omega.jl)].
 This paper presents Omega, a probabilistic programming language with support for counterfactual inference.
 This feature is accomplished by introducing a new operator to probabilistic programming akin to Pearl’s do.

+* [A Domain-Specific Language for Product-Process-Resource Modeling](https://ieeexplore.ieee.org/document/9613674) - ***ETFA'21***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=6006131184799036515)].
+This paper presents the design of the PPR-DSL to effectively and efficiently represent Product-Process-Resource (PPR) aspects and evaluate constraints defined for modeling PPR views in the Formalized Process Description standard (VDI 3682).

 #### Logic DSL Applications